dotnet/designs/accepted/2020/linking-libraries.md

 In the context of trimming applications, there are two main concerns:

 1. Any code and data that are used by the application must be preserved in the application.
-2. Any code or data that are not used by the application can be removed from the application.
+2. Any code or data that are not used by the application should be removed from the application.

-Note the difference in "must" and "can" between those two concerns.
+Note the difference in "must" and "should" between those two concerns.
 An application that works is preferred over a smaller application that doesn't.
 Therefore it is critical that any necessary code must be preserved in the application.

 ## Scenarios and User Experience